hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 trigger got repeated exactly `n` times, you can't `Mint` new repetitions, you have to `Register` it again, with the same name.

+After a trigger is repeated for the last time, i.e. the execution count reaches `0`, the trigger should be un-registered.

 <!-- TODO: test if reaches zero needs to re-register. -->

 ## Types of Triggers